adamkuhn1/high-freq-crypto-platform/README.md

 ![Demo](./c-demo.png)

-## The "Why"
+## Problem

-Standard REST polling architectures introduce significant latency and UI lag when handling high-frequency data streams.
-Polling intervals create a trade-off between freshness and server load, while burst traffic can overwhelm client applications, causing render blocking and poor user experience.
+REST polling sucks for high-frequency data.
+You either poll too often and kill your server, or poll too slowly and get stale data.
+When traffic spikes, clients crash from render blocking.

-This system addresses these limitations by architecting a decoupled ingestion-to-display pipeline.
-The goal is to handle burst traffic without crashing the client, maintain sub-100ms end-to-end latency, and validate rendering performance under sustained load.
+This system decouples ingestion from display.
+Python generates trades at a constant rate, Redis buffers them, and WebSocket pushes to clients.
+The frontend batches updates to 60fps so the UI doesn't lag.
+Goal is sub-100ms end-to-end latency while handling 100k+ events/hour.

 ## Architecture